International School Augsburg

 The International School Augsburg (ISA) is an English-speaking private all-day school in Gersthofen, a town near Augsburg.
 As an “IB World School” the ISA belongs to a worldwide network of international co-educative schools which offer the International Baccalaureate (IB Diploma) in English.
 Established in 2005, the ISA is the only international school within an area of around 60 kilometres around Augsburg.
-In school year 2011/2012, 320 students were taught by 50 teachers from more than 15 nations.
+In school year 2011/2012, 320 students were taught by 50 teachers from 15 nations.

 History

 The agglomeration Augsburg (Regio A³) and the metropolitan area of Munich are two of the largest business locations in Bavaria with a large number of international companies having their seats there.
-For local companies an international school is an important site factor in the competition for foreign specialists and executives.
+For local companies an international school may be an important site factor in the competition for foreign specialists and executives.

-Therefore, the ISA was established with the support of the IHK Schwaben (International Chamber of Commerce in Swabia) and opened in 2005 for its first school year.
-The location of choice was Gersthofen, situated 15 minutes from downtown Augsburg, 30 minutes from Munich and having good access to transport.
+Therefore, the International School Augsburg was established with the support of the IHK Schwaben (International Chamber of Commerce in Swabia) and opened in 2005 for its first school year.
+The location of choice was Gersthofen, situated 15 minutes from downtown Augsburg, 30 minutes from Munich and having access to nearby public transport as well as motorway.

+As Munich and the price of its housing grew, many families made the decision to move down to Augsburg and therefore the need for an international school was felt more than ever.
+For these reasons in 2018, ISA started considering the expansion of their school to newer school premises.
+In order to obtain funding, in 2021 the school went public on the stock market.

 In 2005, 65 children started their first school year in preschool (Early Learning Centre), Lower School (grade 1 to 5) and the first year of Middle School (grade 6).
 In 2010, the first class took their International General Certificate of Secondary Education exams (IGCSE) and in the following school year 2010/11 the High School was set up.
-In school year 2017/18, 342 students from more than 26 nations were enrolled in the ISA.
-In 2018, the seventh class took their International Baccalaureate exams (IB Diploma).
+In school year 2017/18, 342 students from more than 26 nations were enrolled in the ISA such as French, Russian, American, and many more.
+In 2023, the 12th graduating class took their International Baccalaureate exams (IB Diploma).